libertypi/rinabackup/README.md

 - Backs up the OneDrive folder, freeing up local space after backup, except for files marked as "always keep on this device."
 - Backs up VMware virtual machines to another location, skipping running VMs.

 Upon the first run, the script generates a configuration file, `"Config_%COMPUTERNAME%.psd1"`, in its directory.
-This file offers more options to meet twisted needs.

-For those who find it useful, it’s recommended to set the script up to run automatically via the Task Scheduler.
+This file offers more options to meet many twisted needs.
+After configuration, it’s recommended to set the script up to run automatically via the Task Scheduler.

 #### Configuration Template